Mexican Train Travel with Kids: Tequila Express and Chepe Pacifico

 Booking Tips

 Chepe Pacifico can be booked direct at chepe.mx or through a tour operator like Authentic Copper Canyon Tours.
 The all-inclusive package option (with hotels and ground transport) is genuinely worth the markup for a first-timer with kids.
-Solo-booking everything is doable but logistically intensive.
+Solo-booking everything is doable but logistically intensive, and as a gringa whose Spanish is decent but not fluent, I will tell you that booking each segment in Spanish over WhatsApp from the road is a tiring way to spend a vacation.

 Book 3 to 6 months out for high-season dates (November to March, plus Easter and summer school break weeks).
-The Premiere class is much more comfortable than Express class for kids on the long journey - bigger seats, dining car, observation lounge.
+Premiere class is much more comfortable than Express class for kids on the long journey.
+Bigger seats, dining car, observation lounge.

 Health and Safety Notes

-The high altitude at Creel (8,000 ft) can cause mild altitude effects - headaches, fatigue, dehydration.
+The high altitude at Creel (about 8,000 feet) can cause mild altitude effects.
+Headaches, fatigue, dehydration.
 Drink twice as much water as you think you need.
-The first night, plan a low-energy evening.
+Plan a low-energy first night.
 Most kids adjust within 24 hours.
+I learned this the hard way in CDMX my first week three years ago.
+Don Luis, my old landlord in San Miguel, used to wave a glass of water at me every time I sat down.
+He was right.

 The Bottom Line

 Mexico's two surviving passenger trains are some of the most magical family experiences you can plan.
-Tequila Express is the easy day-trip option from Guadalajara.
-Chepe Pacifico is the multi-day expedition through one of the largest canyon systems on earth.
+Tequila Express is the easy day trip out of Guadalajara.
+Chepe Pacifico is the multi-day expedition through one of the largest canyon systems on Earth.
 Either way, your kids will remember the train ride longer than any beach day.
-Book early, pack layers, and bring snacks.
+Book early, pack layers, bring snacks.

 Recommended Products